Helly groups: Preliminaries

 \subsection{Complexes}

 All complexes considered in this paper are locally finite CW complexes.
 Following~\cite[Chapter 0]{Hat}, we call them simply \emph{cell complexes} or just \emph{complexes}.
 If all cells are simplices (respectively, unit solid cubes) and the non-empty intersection of two cells is their common face, then $X$ is called a {\em simplicial} (respectively, \emph{cube}) \emph{complex}.
 For a cell complex $X$, by $X^{(k)}$ we denote its \emph{$k$--skeleton}.
 All cell complexes considered in this paper will have graphs (that is, one-dimensional simplicial complexes) as their $1$--skeleta.
 Therefore, we use the notation $G(X):=X^{(1)}$.
-As morphisms between cell complexes we always consider \emph{cellular maps}, that is, maps sending $k$--skeleton into the $k$--skeleton.
-The \emph{star} of a vertex $v$ in a complex $X$, denoted $\mr{St}(v,X)$, is the subcomplex spanned by all cells containing $v$.
+The \emph{star} of a vertex $v$ in a complex $X$, denoted $\mr{St}(v,X)$, is the set of all cells containing $v$.

 An {\em abstract simplicial complex} $\Delta$ on a set $V$ is a set of non-empty subsets of $V$ such that each member of $\Delta$, called a {\em simplex}, is a finite set, and any non-empty subset of a simplex is also a simplex.
 A simplicial complex $X$ naturally gives rise to an abstract simplicial complex $\Delta$ on the set of vertices ($0$--dimensional cells) of $X$ by setting $U \in \Delta$ if and only if there is a simplex in $X$ having $U$ as its vertices.
 Combinatorial and topological structures of $X$ are completely recovered from $\Delta$.
 Hence we sometimes identify simplicial complexes and abstract simplicial complexes.